sgmiriuka/shRNA-alphagenome/README.md

 ##### Coordinate conventions (applies to `data/candidates.tsv` and `ag_out/candidates.csv`)
 - 1‑based position: `pos` follows the AlphaGenome variant schema as a 1‑based coordinate.
-- Pure insertion: `ref` is empty and `alt` contains the full inserted sequence in the TSV.
+- Pure insertion (`--variant-type insertion`): `ref` is empty and `alt` contains the full inserted sequence in the TSV.
 Conceptually, the cassette is inserted at the breakpoint without deleting reference bases.
+- Pure deletion (`--variant-type extraction`): `ref` contains the deleted sequence (length equal to cassette) and `alt` is empty.
+Conceptually, bases equal to cassette length are removed starting at the breakpoint.
 - Model context: Scoring uses the model context (`alphagenome.sequence_length`) centered on `pos`; variant‑centered scorers aggregate over `scoring.variant_window_nt`.

 ## Code Documentation